Peng-Protocol/Dexhune-SS/ShockSpace/Documentation/ShockSpace.md

   - Reverts if refund fails in `_clearOrderData`.
 - **Gas Usage Controls**: `maxIterations` limits iteration, minimal updates per order (1 `UpdateType`).

-### changeDepositor(address listingAddress, bool isX, uint256 slotIndex, address newDepositor, address user)
+### changeDepositor(address listingAddress, bool isX, uint256 slotIndex, address newDepositor)
 - **Parameters**:
   - `listingAddress` (address): Listing contract address.
   - `isX` (bool): True for tokenA, false for tokenB.
   - `slotIndex` (uint256): Liquidity slot index.
   - `newDepositor` (address): New depositor address.
-  - `user` (address): Current slot owner, must be the slot depositor.
-- **Behavior**: Changes the depositor for a liquidity slot on behalf of `user`, restricted to the slot’s depositor.
+- **Behavior**: Changes the depositor for a liquidity slot for `msg.sender`, restricted to the slot’s depositor.
 - **Internal Call Flow**:
-  - Calls `liquidityContract.changeSlotDepositor(user, isX, slotIndex, newDepositor)`, which verifies `user` is the slot depositor.
+  - Calls `liquidityContract.changeSlotDepositor(msg.sender, isX, slotIndex, newDepositor)`, which verifies `msg.sender` is the slot depositor.
   - No direct transfers or balance checks in `SSRouter`.
 - **Balance Checks**: None, handled by `liquidityContract`.
 - **Mappings/Structs Used**: None.
 - **Restrictions**:
   - Protected by `nonReentrant` and `onlyValidListing`.
   - Requires router registration in `liquidityContract.routers(address(this))`.
-  - Reverts if `user` or `newDepositor` is zero, `user` is not the slot depositor, or change fails.
+  - Reverts if `msg.sender` or `newDepositor` is zero, `msg.sender` is not the slot depositor, or change fails.
 - **Gas Usage Controls**: Minimal, single external call.

 ## Additional Details